Oct 15, 2019

 Why I vaccinate my child

-Vaccination of 93% to 95% of a community creates what is known as “herd immunity,” preventing outbreaks and protecting vulnerable individuals who can’t get vaccinated.
+Widespread vaccination creates what is known as “community immunity,” preventing outbreaks and protecting vulnerable individuals who can’t get vaccinated.

-“There are certain patient populations we don’t offer the vaccine to,” said to Dr. Preeti Mehrotra, an infectious disease specialist at Boston’s Beth Israel Deaconess Medical Center.
+“There are certain patient populations we don’t offer certain vaccines to,” said to Dr. Preeti Mehrotra, an infectious disease specialist at Boston’s Beth Israel Deaconess Medical Center.
 “Those with weakened immune systems such as cancer patients undergoing chemotherapy, AIDS patients, pregnant women and very young infants.”

-“Young parents who are not getting their children vaccinated never saw the horrors of a widespread measles epidemic,” said Dr. Tom Hawkins, senior medical director of population health and analytics at Blue Cross Blue Shield of Massachusetts.
+“Young parents who are not getting their children vaccinated never saw the horrors of a widespread measles epidemic,” said Dr. Tom Hawkins, a physician and senior medical director of population health and analytics at Blue Cross Blue Shield of Massachusetts, noting the virus is highly infectious and can cause serious complications including encephalitis and pneumonia.

 Albert Mowatt, father of two